8 Top Arrondissements to Stay in Paris for First Time Visitors

 A Few Important Notes About Hotels in Paris

 • Generally speaking, hotel rooms in France are much smaller (we’ll just call it cozier) than hotel rooms in the United States.
-Because these are old buildings, the rooms are just a bit tighter and there is definitely less floorspace.
+Because these are old buildings, the rooms are just a bit tighter and there is definitely less floorspace, especially in the standard options.
 This is just something to be aware of!

 • Expect elevators to also be very tiny – and not all places have elevators.
 I actually really love the teeny tiny elevators in France – they’re such a novelty!